fuzzy-tribble/meche-copilot/CONTRIBUTING.md

 **2) Why didn't you use langchain's prebuilt document retreival chains?**
 We tried using various langchain prebuilt document retreival chains (see LookupChain) but its wasn't doing a good/consistent job so we decided to write a custom retreiver for reading designs and submittals (see ```ReadDesignChain``` and ```ReadSubmittalChain```).

-these are basically implemented but you didn't finish testing them and tieing them back into the LookupSpecsChain.
-Actually you weren't sure if you were gonna do that or ditch the LookupSpecsChain in favor of AnalyzeSpecsChain which would ask the LLM on a per spec basis.
-Perhaps that is overkill and there is a good balance you can find where you have it do a few+ specs at a time....maybe update the chunker to handle this.
+NOTE: these are basically implemented but we didn't finish testing them and tieing them back into the `LookupSpecsChain`.
+Actually we weren't sure if we were gonna do that or ditch the `LookupSpecsChain` in favor of `AnalyzeSpecsChain `which would ask the LLM on a per spec basis.
+Perhaps that is overkill and there is a good balance we can do a few+ specs at a time....maybe update the chunker to handle this.

-- Oh...and you need to write the generate engineering callout/annotations but are waiting on some examples of how that should look stylistically...once you have that its a few hrs of work with MuPDF and done.